BlazStojanovic/BlazStojanovic/README.md

 ---

-- 🔭 I'm a Machine Learning Engineer and ex-Computational Physicist interested in building useful models of the world 🌍
+- 🔭 I'm an Engineer and ex-Computational Physicist interested in building useful models of the world 🌍

-- 💼 I’m currently working on changing the world of Enterprise AI at [Kumo.ai](https://www.kumo.ai)
+- 💼 I’m currently working on agents, models and AI more broadly at [Kumo.ai](https://www.kumo.ai)

 - 🌱 I’m currently learning about building and deploying large scale ML systems, agents, evals, and more...